Nicotine Replacement Therapy: Can it help someones addiction?

 What are Nicotine Patches?

 Nicotine patches are worn on the skin so that the body can absorb nicotine from them.
 Patches are a continuous process that can last up to 24 hours.
 The nicotine patch is available in three sizes; the biggest one being 15 or 25mg, which is a 16-hour patch and should be used only during the day.
 A 21mg is a 24-hour patch, and can be utilized during the day and overnight.
-Furthermore, the third type of patch is the pre-quit patch, which is designed to help you prepare for the quitting process two weeks before you start the nicotine replacement therapy.
+Furthermore, the third type of patch is the pre-quit patch, which is designed to help one prepare for the quitting process two weeks before starting the nicotine replacement therapy.

 What are Nicotine Gums, Lozenges, Mouth Sprays and Inhalators?